 The McKenzie Method assessment looks at pain behaviour as well as the pain response to repeated test movements, positions and activities performed during the assessment process.
 This mechanical examination then enables the classification of spinal pain into sub-groups (syndromes) to determine appropriate treatment.

 research has shown it to be as reliable as costly diagnostic imaging to determine the source of the

-McKenzie treatment emphasizes education and active patient involvement in the management of their treatment in order to decrease pain quickly, and restore function and independence.
+McKenzie treatment emphasizes education and active patient involvement in the management of their treatment in order to decrease pain quickly and restore function and independence.
 McKenzie treatment prescribes a series of individualised exercises, based on the syndrome found.
 This emphasis on active self-treatment results in a reduction of treatment visits required.

 Ultimately, most patients can successfully treat themselves when provided the necessary knowledge and tools.
-For patients with more difficult mechanical problems, Sandra Jefferies a credentialed McKenzie clinician at Power Physiotherapy, who can provide advanced hands-on manual techniques until the patient can self-treat.
+For patients with more difficult mechanical problems, Sandra Jefferies a credentialed McKenzie clinician at Power Physiotherapy, can provide advanced hands-on manual techniques until the patient can self-treat.

 For more information on the McKenzie Method visit www.mckenzieinstituteaustralia.org